9 Books That Will Make Your Plane Ride Go Faster

 Got a flight coming up?
-Pick up one of these reads that are great for travel.
+Pick up one of these books that are great for travel.

 Reading a book can help keep you calm while you’re in the air or pass the time on a long flight.
 But don’t make the mistake of choosing the wrong book.
 Pass up high-stress genres like serial-killer thrillers—or worse, books that involve plane crashes—and grab one of these nine stress-free books to read on an airplane instead.